OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-32.md

 ## 2 Chronicles 32:2

-Now when Hezekiah saw that Sennacherib had come and that he intended to wage war against Jerusalem,
+When Hezekiah realised that Sennacherib had come and planned to make war against Jerusalem,

 ## 2 Chronicles 32:3